 - Parody Magic Spell: The Wizard's signature all-purpose spell is "Frammin' on the jim-jam, frippin' at the krotz!"
 Cartoonists Parker and Hart derived this from the Chris Sharp jazz instrumental, "Frimmin' on the Jim-Jam."

-- Political Correctness Gone Mad: An old strip had the King of Id threatening to imprison anyone caught telling ethnic jokes.
+- Political Overcorrectness: An old strip had the King of Id threatening to imprison anyone caught telling ethnic jokes.
 When Rodney quips, "We don't have a Chinaman's chance of making that stick," the next panel shows Rodney in the dungeon.

 - Real Joke Name: The former Trope Namer with the unfortunately named Mulligan the Headsman.